tinetor/German-eBay-dataset/README.md

 # German-eBay-dataset

-This project was taken as an exercise to practice data cleansing.
+This project is focused on answering which the characteristics do have the most popular brands on eBay?
 The dataset consists of vehicles classifieds section of the German eBay website for vehicles.
-The question I wanted to ask the characteristics of the most popular brands on eBay.
+The main areas in this analysis are data cleaning and data visualization.
 The data set was download from Kaggle https://www.kaggle.com/orgesleka/used-cars-database.
 <br>
 Steps:
 **Import Packages,Read dataset,Explore data,Detecting missing values,Detecting anomalies,Imputing for missing values,Merging issues,Joining multiples datasets**